Last WWII D-Day witnesses relive painful memories | DW | 05.06.2019

 The number of local French who remember the day the Allies came is also dwindling.

-Rémy said the Germans made the men guard the railways and chop trees to stand in the fields to prevent planes from landing.
+Remy said the Germans made the men guard the railways and chop down trees to place in the fields to prevent planes from landing.
 They also imposed a strict 10 p.m. curfew.

 Marguerite, then 17, remembers waking up to the sound of loud explosions and gunfire.
 Around 3 a.m., she and her family fled the house to hide in a trench they had dug, then took shelter in a stable with about 30 others.